harshit51-blip/Randomized-Experiment/README.md

 I would also like to see how this technique, which gives a direct proportionality, can be used in computationally studying physical systems, for example, a large number of particles, where individual properties may be correlated.

-I will plot the graphs for the model written using Qiskit soon.

 Update 3: Plotted the version using Qiskit.
 The code was very slow, 100,000 iterations took almost 3 hours to reach the halfway mark, had to shutdown.
-This slowness was predicted (the intermediate data to be computed here is massive as compared to the classical version), although Code Optimization required.
+This slowness was predicted (the intermediate data to be computed here is massive as compared to the classical version), although Code Optimization still required.
 I have some Ideas, will update accordingly.
 Instead, compiled 10,000 iterations with 10 elements in the list, Figure 1_quantum is the result.
 The similarity (identical) to the classical version is evident.
 To show the periodic nature of the code, compiled 250 iterations, Figure 2_quantum is the result.